lpaulger/lpaulger.github.io/_posts/2013-05-29-Baby-steps-with-AngularJS.md

 description: "How I succeeded and failed while using and learning AngularJS"
 category: frameworks
 tags: [javascript, AngularJS]
+comments: true
 ---

 As I dive into front-end web development head first, I'm quickly learning that things don't always work perfectly.
 Let me start of by saying AngularJS is a fairly new javascript library/framework compared to others aiming to solve the client side application problem.
 When I was tasked at picking a tool/framework, I chose AngularJS for a few reasons.

 ### Why AngularJS?